 If you have been paying attention, over the past year we have witnessed the beginnings of a Media revolution.
 We all knew in our gut that the industry had to change to stay relevant.
 During the past year, we saw the change begin to take root right before our eyes.

 In August it was leaked (only to be reported more officially a few months later) that NewsCorp had hired over 100 journalists for its new “iPad only” news service – dubbed “The Daily.”
 USA Today parent Gannett announced in October that it planned to lay off 10% of staff while it simultaneously ramped up its focus on digital distribution.

 Have you ever stopped to wonder what is behind this change?
-Several recent discussions have lead me to conclude that many people, even some industry insiders, don’t understand the core reasons why media companies must reinvent itself.
+Several recent discussions have led me to conclude that many people, even some industry insiders, don’t understand the core reasons why media companies must reinvent themselves.
 During a recent strategy session, Dan, Mike, and I identified the following disruptions:

 - Distribution channels are changing – dramatically.
 Newspapers, magazines, radio, and television are all being replaced by digital counterparts.
-Your laptop, tablet, phone, and a slew of other digital devices are the newest channels and they are quickly overtaking their legacy counterparts for mindshare.
+Your laptop, tablet, phone, and a slew of other digital devices are the newest channels for content consumption, and they are quickly overtaking their legacy counterparts for mindshare.

 - The sources of content are changing and expanding rapidly.
 Publishers likely no longer know what content they have access to, how to find/access it, and what rights they have to it.
-The potentials are unlimited and technology is driving their ability to digest, manage, and leverage all of their content.
+The potential is unlimited and technology is driving their ability to digest, manage, and leverage all of their content.

 What other core disruptions have you seen?
 How do you see these paradigm shifts playing out?
 What do you think the answer is?
 Will they and how do publishers stay relevant?
 At the end of the day, will the old adage remain – “Content is King”?